koskimas/simple-cv/README.md

 All heavy operations are performed in a worker thread pool and the results a returned back asynchronously using promises.

+All methods have a synchronous equivalent.
+Just append `Sync` to the function name.

-The documentation is full of examples, but here's one to get you started.
+The documentation is full of examples but here's one to get you started:

 ```js
 const cv = require('simple-cv');